maxth98/LoanCalculator/README.md

 - Install the dependecies by running ``poetry install`` in the working directory
 - Run ``poetry run python serve.py`` to start Flask
 - Execute ``http://127.0.0.1:5000/calc?principal=200000&duration=200&nom_intr=2.0&rdmp_intr=3.0&repay_amt=5000&repay_period=0`` in your browser to retrieve an example repayment plan
-- Run ``pyinstaller --onefile serve.py`` to create an executable.
-Makes sure to add an exception to your firewall for port 5000
+- Run ``pyinstaller --onefile serve.py`` to create an executable for the server.
+Make sure to add an exception to your firewall for port 5000
+- Run ``pyinstaller --onefile --noconsole  gui.py`` to create an executable for the GUI.